opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To load back a recently loaded level:**

-    Choose File  →  Open Recent Level File, then select the level you want to load from the available submenu.
+    Choose Level  →  **Open Recent Level File**, then select the level you want to load from the available submenu.

 .. tip:: **To make a multiple selection in the file browser:**